Bankruptcy in England

-We are an ethical and professionally-run business regulated by the Financial Conduct Authority.
-Our founder Peter Dean is a recognised authority on insolvency and all of our staff undergo rigorous training.
+- We are an ethical and professionally-run business regulated by the Financial Conduct Authority.

-Because we are experts in not just Bankruptcy, but the full range of debt solutions, we can help you make an informed choice about the debt solution best suited to your needs.
+- Because we are experts in not just Bankruptcy, but the full range of debt solutions, we can help you make an informed choice about the debt solution best suited to your needs.
+GET STARTED !

 Yes, if you have failed to comply with the terms of a credit agreement then a Creditor can petition for bankruptcy.
 If you receive a letter or call informing you that a Creditor intends to do this, you should seek professional advice immediately.

 Yes, you can start bankruptcy proceedings on your own accord if you are unable to pay your debts.
 However you have to petition a court which has to decide whether or not to allow you to enter bankruptcy.
 Grounds for bankruptcy include factors such as having a County Court Judgement being made against you or an unsuccessful attempt by court bailiffs to seize your assets.

 It normally lasts 12 months from the date the court made you bankrupt but the period can be extended if you do not comply with terms of the bankruptcy.
 Also, depending on your circumstances, you may have to contribute to payments to Creditors for up to a further two years after you are discharged.